janogarcia/janogarcia/README.md

 ### Form, function, and strategy

-I help forward-thinking remote companies to design and build products that perform—like your next big thing.
+I help forward-thinking remote companies design and build products that perform and scale — like your next big thing.

 <a href="https://janogarcia.com" title="Portfolio of Jano Garcia">janogarcia.com</a>